nmdp-bioinformatics/gfe-db/EC2INSTRUCTIONS.md

 This covers how to build and deploy `gfe-db` on an EC2 instance running Neo4j in Docker.

+*Please note: These instructions are out of date.
+To deploy `gfe-db` to an EC2 instance it is recommended to deploy the CloudFormation template instead.
+Instructions to do can be found in the README under "Deployment"*

 ## Table of Contents
 <!-- - [EC2 Deployment](#ec2-deployment)
   - [Table of Contents](#table-of-contents) -->